return42/sphkerneldoc/linux_src_doc/drivers/scsi/scsi_error_c.rst

 Description
 -----------

    See if we need to request sense information.  if so, then get it now, so we have a better idea of what to do.

 .. _`scsi_eh_get_sense.notes`:

 Notes
 -----

    This has the unfortunate side effect that if a shost adapter does not automatically request sense information, we end up shutting it down before we request it.

    All drivers should request sense information internally these days, so for now all I have to say is tough noogies if you end up in here.

-.. _`scsi_eh_get_sense.xxx`:

-XXX
----

-Long term this code should go away, but that needs an audit of all LLDDs first.
+   XXX: Long term this code should go away, but that needs an audit of
+        all LLDDs first.

 .. _`scsi_eh_tur`: